docker-archive/dcus-hol-2016/docker-datacenter/README.md

 # Docker Datacenter

+TODO: - Must reference which nodes that the commands will be run on??? - node-0, node-1, etc...

 These tasks for hands-on labs will take you through a typical workflow for Docker Datacenter.
 From install, through deploying various applications, and setting up common role-based access control you will be able to quickly familiarize yourself with the features of Docker Universal Control Plane.